Kanazawa's Gastronomic Take-Out. 4 recommended gourmet restaurants that will make you look forward to your return trip.

-From Kanazawa's traditional "oshizushi" (pressed sushi), to bento boxes of rice cooked with seafood, rice balls full of local ingredients, bread, and gyoza (dumplings) from famous restaurants full of character.
-Why not take home some of Kanazawa's gourmet delicacies, which are known for their gastronomic qualities, and enjoy them in the comfort of your own home?
+From Kanazawa's traditional "oshizushi" (pressed sushi) to bento boxes of rice cooked with seafood, onigiri (rice balls) full of local ingredients, and gyoza (dumplings) from famous restaurants full of character.
+Why not take home some of Kanazawa's famous gourmet foods and enjoy them at home?
 We also recommend tasting them on the Shinkansen at the end of your trip.

-Oshi-zushi has long been popular in Kanazawa for special occasions such as festivals, etc. Established in 1958, this store has been making oshi-zushi using rice from contract farmers, Hakusan subsoil water, fresh fish that has been cured with mild special vinegar and natural salt, and wrapped in aromatic bamboo leaves.
+Oshi-zushi has long been popular in Kanazawa for special occasions such as festivals, etc. Established in 1958, this restaurant continues to make oshi-zushi using rice from contract farmers, Hakusan subterranean water, fresh fish that has been cured with mild special vinegar and natural salt, and wrapped in aromatic bamboo leaves.

-Available at: Kanazawa Hyakubangai, Honten Shibasushi no Sato, Korinbo Yamato, Meitetsu Emza, Komatsu Airport 1st floor store, and other stores.
+Shiba Sushi no Sato, Korinbo Yamato, Meitetsu Emza, Komatsu Airport 1st floor kiosk, etc.

 - Sasabushi Hyakubangai Store